ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler expects a POST request with payload as specified in {{gid-post}}, with the difference that it includes only the parameters 'client_cred', 'cnonce' and 'client_cred_verify'.
 In particular, the signature included in 'client_cred_verify' is expected to be computed as defined in {{gid-post}}, with a newly generated N_C nonce and the previously received N_S.
 The specific format of public keys is specified by the application profile (OPT1).

-The handler verifies that the group name GROUPNAME is a subset of the 'scope' stored in the access token associated to this client.
+The handler verifies that the group name GROUPNAME is a subset of the 'scope' stored in the access token associated to the client identified by "NODENAME".
 The KDC also verifies that the roles the client is granted in the group allow it to perform this operation on this resource (REQ7aa).
 If either verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

+The handler also verifies that the node sending the request and the node name used in the Uri-Path match.
+If that is not the case, the handler responds with a 4.01 (Unauthorized) error response.

+Additionally, the handler verifies that the node is a current member of the group.
+If the verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.
+Also, the handler verifies that this operation is consistent with the set of roles that the node has in the group.
+If the verification fails, the KDC MUST respond with a 4.00 (Bad Request) error message.

 If the request is not formatted correctly (i.e. required fields non received or received with incorrect format), the handler MUST respond with a 4.00 (Bad Request) error message.
 If the request contains unknown or non-expected fields present, the handler MUST silently ignore them and continue processing.
 Application profiles MAY define optional or mandatory payload formats for specific error cases (OPT6).